kkipngenokoech/javascript/REACT/README.md

 state in react is what we use to handle values that can change over time, states in react are immmutable and so we cannot/never change state directly, that's why we use functions: `const [update, setUpdate] = useState()`

+states are pretty useful elements in react applications.